platformsh/legacy-cli/README.md

 Available commands:
-  clear-cache (clearcache, cc)              Clear the CLI cache docs                                      Open the Platform.sh online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Platform.sh logout                                    Log out of Platform.sh web                                       Open the Platform.sh Web UI activity activity:list (activities)                Get the most recent activities for an environment activity:log                              Display the log for an environment activity app app:config-get                            Get the configuration of an app app:list (apps)                           Get a list of all apps in the local repository domain domain:add                                Add a new domain to the project
+  clear-cache (clearcache, cc)              Clear the CLI cache docs                                      Open the online documentation help                                      Displays help for a command list                                      Lists commands login                                     Log in to Platform.sh logout                                    Log out of Platform.sh web                                       Open the Web UI activity activity:list (activities)                Get a list of activities for an environment or project activity:log                              Display the log for an activity app app:config-get                            View the configuration of an app app:list (apps)                           Get a list of all apps in the local repository domain domain:add                                Add a new domain to the project